Partnerships in Learning and Teaching (PLanT) Projects Funding Scheme

-Additional funding from the Diversity & Inclusion budget will be allocated during the 2022/23 financial year to fund up to five additional PLanT projects with a specific focus on decolonising the curriculum.
+Additional funding from the Diversity & Inclusion budget is being allocated to fund up to five additional PLanT projects each year until 2027/28 with a specific focus on decolonising the curriculum.
 Acknowledging that we are all at different points on our decolonising journey, eligible projects could involve:

 - an initial listening exercise with students about how teaching content and teaching methods in your discipline could be decolonised and which initial steps could be taken;

 - an evaluation of the changes you have made to a module to decolonise content/methods and seeking student views via a focus group;